The Ghost Camera

 The Ghost Camera is a 1933 British mystery film directed by Bernard Vorhaus, starring Henry Kendall, Ida Lupino and John Mills.
-It was written by H. Fowler Mear based on "A Mystery Narrative", a short story by Joseph Jefferson Farjeon.
+It was written by H. Fowler Mear based on "A Mystery Narrative", a short story by Joseph Jefferson Farjeon, and was made as a quota quickie.

-Despite being made quickly on a low budget, the film has come to be considered one of the most successful Quota quickies made during the 1930s.

 Plot

 John Gray returns from a seaside holiday and discovers a camera has mysteriously appeared in his car.
 When he develops the negatives, one of the photos appears to show a man stabbing another.
 The others offer clues to where the event took place.
 A man tries to steal the camera from John, and takes the negative.

 After identifying the location of a woman in one of the photos, John tracks down Mary Elton, whose missing brother, Ernest, took the photos before disappearing.
 She and he go on a search through the countryside to try to locate her missing brother.
 As they investigate, they discover Ernest may be involved in a jewel robbery and murder, and the police also appear to be on his trail.
 This leads them to a local inn, where Mary misleads John, and later confesses that she was protecting her brother.
 They find evidence that Ernest was trying to expose the thieves involved in the robbery, by setting up his camera to capture evidence of them.
 The camera photographed the fatal struggle of the thieves and Ernest fled, dropping the camera in John's car.

 Ernest is arrested but later confesses his role in the crime.
 John, suspecting that the policeman investigating the case might actually be the murderer, confronts him and uncovers the truth.
 The murderer is caught, Ernest is released, and John and Mary, now in love, become engaged.